Disney earnings rise despite "John Carter" loss

 Despite the studio loss, Disney posted fiscal second quarter earnings of $1.1 billion and a 6 percent increase in revenue to $9.629 billion.

 Adjusted earnings per share rose 18 percent to 58 cents.
-Analysts on average had expected 55 cents.
+Analysts on average had expected 55 cents, according to Thomson Reuters I/B/E/S.

+Disney shares rose 1.7 percent to $45.10 in after-hours trade, up from an earlier close of $44.30 on the New York Stock Exchange.

 As in recent quarters, Disney’s earnings were boosted by its media unit, which includes ESPN and ABC.
 Operating earnings in that unit increased 13 percent to $1.7 billion in the latest quarter.